 The at-fault driver has no say in this process, and does not benefit at all from any savings the insurance company gets from lowballing victims.

 Accident victims and their families have a right to insist upon the full compensation they’re owed under the law — compensation the at-fault driver has already helped pay for with their insurance premiums.
-The most effective way to get an insurance company to fulfill its responsibilities is to filter all interaction with the company through a qualified car accident lawyer.
+The most effective way to get an insurance company to fulfill its responsibilities is to filter all interaction with the company through a qualified car accident lawyer in Atlanta.

 What to Do If You’ve Been Harmed in a Newnan Traffic Accident